 At a public meeting on Dec.
 6, 2022, the Boulder County Commissioners adopted a budget of $593.5 million for 2023.
 The public meeting was the culmination of the county’s budget process, which included a public comment period and public hearing.

-Now that the budget has been formally adopted, the Office of Financial Management will prepare a summary of the adopted budget, which will be available in the new year.
+Now that the budget has been formally adopted, the Office of Financial Management has prepared a summary of the adopted budget.
 A full budget book publication will be available by spring 2023.

 Revenue highlights for the 2023 Budget: